Chitimacha: Colonial period to 20th century

 In the late 18th century, the British deported the Acadians (French colonists in Acadia) from eastern Canada after defeating France in the Seven Years' War and taking over their territories in North America east of the Mississippi River.
 Some Acadian refugees were resettled in Louisiana along the Mississippi River; their descendants became known as Cajuns.
 They also put pressure on the Chitimacha population because they took over their land.

 Eventually some Chitimacha married Acadians and gradually became acculturated to their community, including converting to Catholicism.
 Others absorbed Europeans into Chitimacha society.
 Mixed-race children born to Chitimacha women were considered to belong to their mother's families and generally were raised within the Indigenous culture.

 The Chitimacha in the mid-19th century sued the United States for confirmation of title to their tribal land.
 The federal government issued a decree establishing an area of 1,062 acres in St. Mary Parish as Chitimacha land.

-Among their arts, Chitimacha women weave highly refined baskets from rivercane.
-They maintained a strict practice of using three color: yellow, red, and black.
-They made baskets for sale throughout the centuries to today, as an important part of their economy.
-An basket maker who excelled at the double-weave technique, Ada Thomas was honored as a National Heritage Fellow by the National Endowment for the Arts in 1983.